-Gary Barwin is a poet, novelist and short story writer.
-His 2016 national bestselling novel Yiddish for Pirates won the Stephen Leacock Medal for Humour as well as the Canadian Jewish Literary Award for fiction and the Hamilton Literary Award.
-It was also a finalist for both the Governor General's Literary Award for fiction and the Scotiabank Giller Prize.
+Gary Barwin is a writer, composer, visual and multidisciplinary artist and the author of twenty-four books of poetry, fiction and books for children.
+His latest includes For It is a Pleasure and a Surprise to Breathe: New and Selected Poems (ed.
+Alessandro Porco).
+His national bestselling novel Yiddish for Pirates won the Stephen Leacock Medal for Humour as well as the Canadian Jewish Literary Award (Fiction).
+It was also a finalist for both the Governor General's Award for Fiction and the Scotiabank Giller Prize.
 In 2017, he published a poetry collection entitled No TV for Woodpeckers.

 - Gary Barwin on fighting tragedy with humour